Unknown Gunmen Killed Driver In Shopian - UrduPoint

 Unknown Gunmen Killed Driver In Shopian

-Unidentified gunmen killed a truck driver in Shopian district in Indian occupied Kashmir
+In occupied Kashmir, unidentified gunmen killed a truck driver in Shopian district on Tuesday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Oct, 2019 ) :Unidentified gunmen killed a truck driver in Shopian district in Indian occupied Kashmir.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Oct, 2019 ) :In occupied Kashmir, unidentified gunmen killed a truck driver in Shopian district on Tuesday.

 The troops also launched a cordon and search operation after a low-intensity explosion took place at Wathoora-Dooniwara road near Sheikhpora in Budgam district.